November 4, 2025

 An indication of how likely it is that correlation we observe could have happened purely by chance.

-higher degree of statistical significance indicates correlation is unlikely to have happened by chance
+higher degree of statistical significance indicates correlation is unlikely to have happened by chance. (unlikely to observe evidence for the claim if claim is false)

 Random association: Statistics